krewi1/bobril-hook-testing/README.md

 [![CircleCI](https://circleci.com/gh/krewi1/bobril-hook-testing.svg?style=svg)](https://circleci.com/gh/krewi1/bobril-hook-testing)

-Library developed as a part of blog post for testing hooks in bobril applications.
+Library for testing bobril hooks.

+[Blog](https://github.com/krewi1/blogs/tree/master/testing_hooks) post about how it was created and theory behind it.(CZE only)

 ## How to use
-For more information about how to use it see spec folder inside this repo
+For more information about how to use it see [spec](https://github.com/krewi1/bobril-hook-testing/tree/master/spec) folder inside git repositoy.